 Mitigating and restoring seagrass meadows has always been a complicated task.
 Currently there are no seagrass mitigation banks set up in Florida, so each mitigation is unique.
 To restore a seagrass meadow, one must take into account the hydrological conditions, level of high energy exposure, light attenuation, nutrient availability, herbivory pressure, potential anthropogenic disturbances, and the complex permitting requirements.
-Sea and Shoreline takes into account all of these considerations and more when restoring seagrass habitats.
-Our staff has learned these lessons through a multitude of seagrass restoration experience.
+Sea & Shoreline takes into account all of these considerations and more when restoring seagrass habitats.
+Our staff has learned these lessons through a multitude of seagrass restoration experiences.
 If your mitigation has a "cannot fail" requirement, make sure you choose the most qualified contractor the first time.

 According to the Florida Department of Environmental Protection (FDEP) up to 90% of all commercially harvested seafood from the state of Florida are dependent on seagrass meadows for survival

 Seagrass filters water when it captures and traps suspended sediments out of the water column